wp-plugins/subscribe2/ReadMe.txt

 * Improved layout of Tools->Subscriber page (Thanks to Anne-Marie Redpath)
 * Enhancements to Subscription form layout (Thanks to Anne-Marie Redpath and Andy Steinmark)
 * Sender details now uses current user information from Write->Mail Subscribers
+* Introduced 's2_template_filter' to allow other plugins to amend the email template on-the-fly

 Version 4.13 by Matthew Robinson